Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

 Below is an update from Grace Medical Mozambique.

 Over the past two years, Don and Belinda Dickey in the USA have spent countless hours preparing a forty-foot shipping container of medical supplies, which are essential to opening our hospital.
 Most of our supporters probably can’t even imagine what a complicated process this shipment is.
-We praise God that the director of Mozambican customs has agreed to charge us nothing for the importation of Hannah Malone’s personal items, which are also on the container.
+We praise God that the director of Mozambican customs has agreed to charge us nothing for the importation of my assistant’s personal items, which are also on the container.
 We are currently praying for similar favor with the government’s pharmacy department, whose authorization is required for the importation of many of the healthcare items.

 Bonifácio Alberto Muahiroua